DimitriPalmer22/Studio-Docs/PublicNotes/Information Notes/General Pipeline and Production Management.md

 ChatGPT prompt for developing a proper production structure / pipeline:
 ## Prompt
 I am currently leading a team of game developers, and the game we are currently making is in the early stages of development.
 I want to make sure that we have a solid production structure in place to ensure that the game is developed efficiently and effectively.
+It should be noted that our team has no dedicated producer.

 I have an idea for how I can properly structure the tasks and workflow of the team.
 The idea is as follows: